About choosing a restaurant in Les 2 Alpes

 Breakfast & Brunch

-For a full English or a bacon sandwich, head to the Spot or the Red Frog if you are at the Venosc end of town.
+For a full English or a bacon sandwich, head to the Spot (open from 11.30am) or the Red Frog (open from 10am) if you are at the Venosc end of town.
 Nearer the resort centre, try Smokey Joes after 10am or grab a coffee in the Pub Windsor and order breakfast from the Porte d’à Côté next door.

-If you prefer coffee and croissants for your breakfast, try an eat-in bakery like the Chat Gourmand or Du Blé … au Pain.
+If you prefer an earlier start and like coffee and croissants for your breakfast, try an eat-in bakery like the Chat Gourmand or Du Blé … au Pain.

 Cafes & Bakeries